-X-scale the maximum longitudinal distance Stop-End the runway stop end distance from the LOC-array TaxiW the lateral distance between the runway and taxiway
+X-scale the maximum longitudinal distance Stop-End the runway stop end distance from the LOC-array the lateral distance TaxiW between the runway and taxiway.
+Dist <101m will remove it.

-(3) Receiver position / track
+(R)eceiver position / track

 The contents of RX-data is depending on the (T)rack Rx toggle.
 In the Pt C the RX position is fixed whereas in the others the RX is moving.